I'm going to take a break from Runs Credited for this post to focus on pitching for a minute.

 Stay thirsty my friends.

-* - For all 30 teams, I used the team's combined statistics to calculate the Runs Created and compared it to the actual Runs Scored for that team using the Linear Regression Test resulting in an rvalue of .739.
+* - For all 30 teams, I used the team's combined statistics to calculate the Runs Created and compared it to the actual Runs Scored for that team using the Linear Regression Test resulting in an r2 value of .739.

 Thursday, May 17, 2012